Assisted Living in Danville CA

 Our trained staff is dedicated to residents living with Alzheimer’s disease and other memory-related cognitive disorders.
 At New Alamo Residence Home we are staffed with a team of experienced caregivers, who are trained in proven therapies, strategies, and modalities for enhancing the quality of life for these special-needs residents and their families.

-Our memory care program features a person-centered approach that’s designed to help your loved one feel a sense of belonging and purpose, while still preserving their identity and individuality.
-Featuring a safe and secure environment.
+Our memory care program features a individual care approach that’s designed to help your loved one feel a sense of belonging while still preserving their identity and personality, amidst a safe and secure environment.

 Making The Right Decision Isn’t Always Easy

-You only want what’s best for your loved one.
+You only want what’s best suited for your loved ones.
 But sometimes keeping them at home isn’t always the best option.
-Not everyone has the time and resources to be a round-the-clock caregiver for a family member living with Alzheimer’s or dementia.
+Not everyone in the family has the time and resources to be a full-time caregiver for an elderly family member living with dementia or Alzheimer’s disease.

-Just because your family member needs more help than you can give doesn’t mean you don’t love them enough.
+Just because your elderly family member needs more help and assistance than you can give at home doesn’t mean you don’t love them enough.
 It just means you need help and that’s OK.

-Studies show that seniors living in memory care communities often experience a higher quality of life than when they live at home, so you may find that this decision is better for them and for you.
+Studies show that senior citizens living in memory care communities often experience and enjoy a higher quality of life than living in their own homes.
+So you will surely find that this decision is much better for them and you.